• Mattress Guides

 In a master bedroom that measures 14 by 16 feet, one twin bed will not fill the space completely.
 In this case, it may be best to opt for two twin size beds.

-Variations of a Twin Size Bed
+Variations of A Twin-Size Bed

 The only other variation you may come across is a twin XL.
 Below, we outline the differences between twin XL and twin, so you can determine which is right for you.